Skip to main content

 • Rejected: All the numbers attached to the port order were rejected.
 Please contact Plivo support for assistance.

 During the port-in process, you can track the status of your phone number by navigating to Phone Numbers > Port-In and clicking on your port order name.
+The status values are listed below.

 What is the FOC date and why is it important?

-The FOC date is the date on which the losing carrier will release a phone number to the gaining carrier.
+For local number port orders, the Firm Order Commitment (FOC) date is the date on which the losing carrier will release a phone number to the gaining carrier.

 The issuance of an FOC signals the confirmation that your port-in request has been accepted.
 Plivo tests the numbers for SMS and voice capabilities on the FOC date.
 Once successfully tested, the numbers are added to your Active Numbers.